kuhumcst/infrastrukturalisme/doc/timeline_spec.md

 "clip": { "path": "M0 -50 H 800 V 200 H0" }
 ```
 The SVG path will maybe need to be changed if the dataset changes.
 Here we can use the `path` mark and signal to help us determine where the line goes.
 Be aware that the text mark uses four fields: one for the yscale, one for the xscale, one for the text itself and one for the tooltip text.
 These would need to be changed in case of a dataset change.
 The text also has a limit for how many letters to show.
 It it also possible to adjust the color, font, size and so on if needed.
+Be aware that the tooltip for this mark for the category "Rejse" does not extend the text like the tooltip does for other categories!
+It might likely be possible to correct in a test in the tooltip.

 ##### Symbol
 This mark makes a filled circle on every entry in the dataset.
 It uses four fields: one for the yscale, one for the xscale, one for the fill color and one for the tooltip text.